Posted on September 6, 2016 and last updated on November 16, 2024

 To find the trailhead to Great Brook Trail, take Adams Road to Hut Road.
 Drive all the way to the end, after it turns into a bumpy jeep track, and you’ll see park signs and trailhead signs.
 Walk along the track, past a pretty stream.
 You should see a trail sign a hundred yards so so from the stream showing you which way to go (there are other tracks heading off in different directions, so take care).
 Also, at about 1.8 miles in, there is a junction with a trail sign pointing to the left, but it is very hard to see.

 To get to the Evergreen Link Trailhead, take Adams Road to Mountain Road.
 When the road turns right into a private drive, park your car, and start walking up the snowmobile track straight ahead.
 When I hiked this in the fall of 2016, there was no sign at the start here, just a faint yellow mark on a tree.
 The official trail sign is a ways up the snowmobile path.
-After about half a mile, the snowmobile path heads right, and you’ll see a walking path continue straight ahead.
+After about half a mile, the snowmobile path heads right, and you’ll see a walking path continuing straight ahead.

 Let me know if you have any trail updates or corrections!